zakenaio/PP3-MasterMind-2023/README.md

 enough to cover a large part of the game screen.
 Not optimal.
 This was more or less the only reason for the menus.

-I really wanted levels, i would recquire a major overhaul of the games logic.
+I really wanted levels, it would require a major overhaul of the games logic.
 Here the user is greeted by three different options.

 - Easy - Four colors 15 tries